Jack91759/class-wordle/README.md

    * ⬜ **Gray**: Letter is not in the word
 3. Use the clues to guess the correct word within the allowed number of tries.

-Wordle-style games rely on iterative guessing and feedback to narrow down possibilities. ([Wordle Github][1])
+Wordle-style games rely on iterative guessing and feedback to narrow down possibilities.

 ---